Optional Lectio Divina Prayer

 The ways of the Lord are not easy, but we were not created for an easy life, but for great things, for goodness.

 All this is especially true for anyone stepping into Christian leadership.
 Because Christian leaders represent so noble a King, they must strive to live beautiful, noble lives, reflecting what Jesus taught and participating deeply in Christ’s life.
 The more our lives are conformed to Christ, guided by Christ, animated by Christ, the more our leadership will bear fruit.
-As St. Paul says, “It is no longer I who live, but Christ who lives in me” (Gal 2:20).
+As St. Paul says, “it is no longer I who live, but Christ who lives in me” (Gal 2:20).

 Our leadership, however, will not be effective if we are not firmly rooted in Christ’s way of life.
 We are less likely to inspire others to daily prayer, for example, if we ourselves don’t have a daily prayer life.
 We won’t be effective in inviting people to follow Jesus if we ourselves don’t follow his moral teachings in a certain area.
 We can’t give what we don’t have.
 Even more dangerous is living contrary to Christ’s teachings, which completely undermines our leadership.
 We must go above and beyond, living beyond reproach, so that there is no question as to whether we are living a life of moral integrity.
 Because Christian leaders represent Christ, they will be held to a higher standard in the way they live.
 According to James 3:1, “Teachers … shall be judged with greater strictness.”

 Let’s be clear.
 Moral authority is about much more than making sure we “practice what we preach.”
 And even less is it a tactic for gaining worldly respect.
-As important as these are, we must realize there’s a profound spiritual principle at work here: To the extent we are living deeply in Christ, living according to his plan — morally, spiritually, sacramentally — Jesus can work through us in amazing ways, in our families, friendships, workplaces and mission.
+We must realize there’s a profound spiritual principle at work here: To the extent we are living deeply in Christ, living according to his plan — morally, spiritually, sacramentally — Jesus can work through us in amazing ways, in our families, friendships, workplaces and mission.
 But if we are not rooted deeply in Christ and living fully according to his plan, our leadership will suffer.
 Christ will not work through us as powerfully as leaders.
 We become more of a roadblock to the Holy Spirit than his instrument.

 Whether we become leaders on campus, in the workplace, in our parishes or in our own homes, let’s strive to be leaders with moral authority.
-As Thomas Dubay once wrote, “we are affected more deeply toward God by a ten-minute visit with a saintly person than we are in ten years spent with a mediocre individual.”
+As Thomas Dubay once wrote, “We are affected more deeply toward God by a ten-minute visit with a saintly person than we are in ten years spent with a mediocre individual.”
 (2) Others are depending on us to live our lives well.
 Let’s not settle to be mediocre people.
 Let’s strive to be saints.

 Discuss: Are you living as a faithful representative of Jesus?
 Is your life a witness to the Gospel?
 How might you need to grow to be a more compelling witness of Christ?
 What change can you make starting this week?